tud-hri/joan/docs/setup-joan.md

 ---
 ## Step 1.
 Create your own JOAN project

-JOAN is maintained in a GitLab repository by a team of contributors.
+JOAN is maintained in a [GitHub repository](https://github.com/tud-hri/joan) by a team of contributors.
 There are a couple of ways though which you can download JOAN:

 - You can download a __zipped copy__ of the repository (note: you don't receive any updates when we change the code)
 - You can __clone__ the repository using the command `git clone .
 However, if you do not have write permission to the repository, you can't make your own changes and store them on a repository (well, not easily).